-Your stoma nurse can advise on products you can use to help reduce any smell, and dietary advice to reduce wind.
+Your stoma nurse can advise you about products you can use to help reduce any smell and give you dietary advice to reduce wind.

-In the weeks following surgery, it's usually recommended you do some gentle exercise to help recovery.
+In the weeks after surgery, some gentle exercise is usually recommended to help recovery.

 How well you recover will determine how much exercise you can do.
 If you feel any pain, stop immediately.

 It's likely to take several months before you're ready to return to work.
-However, it all depends on how well you recover and the type of work you do.
-When you do return, you're likely to find it very tiring.
-It's a good idea to discuss potential options with your employer before having a colostomy operation.
+It depends on how well you recover and the type of work you do.

-There's no reason why you can't travel freely when you've had a colostomy, although you'll probably need extra time when planning your journey.
+There's no reason why you can't travel after having a colostomy, but you'll probably need to plan extra time into your journey.

 Most stoma companies have a small information leaflet you can carry with you at all times, available in several different languages.

 One essential item for people with a colostomy is a RADAR key.
-This provides you with access to public disabled toilets, so you can change your colostomy appliance when you need to.
+This gives you access to public disabled toilets so you can change your colostomy appliance when you need to.

-You can get a RADAR key by contacting the Colostomy Association, which is a leading UK charity and support group for people with a colostomy.
+You can get a RADAR key by contacting the Colostomy Association.

 There are several practical issues that could have an impact on your sex life and your relationships.

-Women who have had their rectum removed may find that having sex in the traditional "missionary position" is painful, because the rectum no longer supports the vagina during sex.
+Women who've had their rectum removed may find having sex in the traditional "missionary position" painful because the rectum supports the vagina during sex.
 Trying different positions may help.

-After surgery, many women also find their vagina is much drier, which can make sex uncomfortable.
-Applying a lubricating jelly before having sex may help.
+After surgery, many women find their vagina is much drier, which can make sex uncomfortable.
+Applying a lubricating jelly before sex may help.